overhangio/tutor/docs/troubleshooting.rst

        sudo systemctl stop apache2
        sudo systemctl stop nginx

-However, you might now want to do that if you need a webserver for running non-Open edX related applications.
+However, you might not want to do that if you need a webserver for running non-Open edX related applications.
 In such cases...

 2. Run the nginx container on different ports: you can create a ``.env`` file in the ``tutor`` directory in which you indicate different ports.
 For instance::